inchingforward/fable-pixi-template/content/README.md

 ## Installing the template

-* Install the template: `dotnet install -i Fable.Template.Pixi`
+* Install the template: `dotnet new -i Fable.Template.Pixi`

 ## Creating a new app